davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 The guard (`isValidId`) is a pure function.
 The actions are deterministic assignments.
 The transitions are explicit.
 You can unit test this without any LLM, any network, any voice connection.
 Deterministic core.

-## The Bridge: tools that connect agent to machine
+## Bridge: Tools That Connect Agent to Machine

 The LLM doesn't decide if the user is verified.
 The machine does.
 A Mastra [tool](https://mastra.ai/docs/agents/using-tools) is the thin bridge between them: